AllKeng/cse15l-lab-reports/lab-report-1-week-2.md

 * _You may need to reset the password to that account, so follow the steps it provides._

 **Step 5.
 Type  `$ ssh [cs-email address] ` and press enter**
-  * _if it is your first time, it will prompt a message similar to_
+  * _If it is your first time, it will prompt a message similar to_
   `The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
    RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
    Are you sure you want to continue connecting